karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

  Now have a fully functional API with both reading and writing!

  !["Example of GraphQL stored value query"](./mutation-stored-value.png)

+ I hope you learned something from this.
+If you see any errors or have any questions feel free to comment below, or if you don't like disqus send me a mail at [k@rl.run](mailto:k@rl.run).

 The source code for this blog post can be found at [karl-run/graphql-blogpost](https://github.com/karl-run/graphql-blogpost) on GitHub.